-The Institute’s oceans programming includes the Ocean Community Strategy Roundtable (2014), the Aspen Institute at Windsor Oceans Symposium (2013), and the Ocean Community Study and Dialogue (2013).
-These initiatives built on the Institute’s previous work on conservation and marine protection, including the Aspen Dialogue and Commission on Arctic Climate Change, and Dialogue Series on Conservation in the 21st Century.
+The Institute’s oceans programming includes the Ocean Community Strategy Roundtable (2014) and the Ocean Community Study and Dialogue (2013).
+These initiatives built on the Institute’s previous work on conservation and marine protection, including the Aspen Dialogue and Commission on Arctic Climate Change and Dialogue Series on Conservation in the 21st Century.
 The Energy & Environment Program continues to develop programming in this area, currently building initiatives on scaling marine spatial planning, the role of sustainable fisheries in food security, and the impact of climate change on our oceans.

 THE OCEAN COMMUNITY STRATEGY ROUNDTABLE (2013-2014)